- Closed or Canceled Classes

 If you meet the conditions in 1 and 2c above, you are ready to register in person as a high school student.
 View instructions on how to register.

 Review Your Registration Request Form

-The university may release certain directory information to the public on a routine basis unless a student requests, in writing, that the university not release it (this is known as a confidential hold).
-See www.uaf.edu/reg/ferpa/ for more about directory information.
+The university may release certain directory information to the public on a routine basis unless a student requests, in writing, that the university not release it.
+This is called a confidential hold.
+See www.alaska.edu/studentservices/ferpa/ for more about directory information.

 How to Register

 It's important to register for classes early to get the best selection.
 Once you have met with your academic advisor, you can get started.
 Step-by-step instructions are available at www.uaf.edu/register/.
 See the list of dates and deadlines.

 There are two options for registering online through UAOnline: the traditional online registration and the Schedule Planner.
 Schedule Planner lets you enter breaks during your day and gives you schedule options for courses.

 If you need help logging in, follow the instructions for claiming or resetting your information.
 For more help, contact the OIT Support Center at 907-450-8300, toll free at 800-478-8226 or by email at email@example.com.

 Schedule Planner (You must have cookies enabled in your browser to use Schedule Planner.)

 - At UAOnline, log on to the secured area.